How to use your Android phone as a webcam for your PC

 When the installation is done, open the Windows client and move to the next step of this guide.

 Step 3.
 Connect the DroidCam Wireless Webcam Android app with the Windows DroidCam Client

 The first time you open the DroidCam Wireless Webcam app, you are greeted with a welcome screen on which you can see a quick start guide about how to use it.

-Now the DroidCam Wireless Webcam app loads a new screen, on which it shows you what WiFi network you're connected to, your Android smartphone's IP address and the port used by the app.
+Now the DroidCam Wireless Webcam app loads a new screen, on which it shows you what WiFi network you are connected to, your Android smartphone's IP address, and the port used by the app.
 In our case, the WiFi IP is 192.168.50.4, and the DroidCam Port is 4747.
 Keep your smartphone unlocked as you're going to need this information soon.

-Finally, click or tap on the Start button from the Windows DroidCam Client to begin the video data transmission.
+Click or tap on the Start button from the Windows DroidCam Client to begin the video data transmission.
 If all worked well, you should now see a preview of the video sent from your smartphone's camera.
 In other words, now you have a working webcam! :)